isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

     ORDER BY
       PDiff DESC

-Running this query returns a table that is ordered by the P difference (the pair of genes that best separates the classes in 'rank-space').
-As a note, I left in the gene names from both tables after the join, just as a sanity check.
+Running this query returns a table that is ordered by the Probability difference (the pair of genes that best separates the classes in 'rank-space').
+As a note, I left in the gene names from both tables after the join,  as a sanity check.

 .. figure:: query_figs/march18_sim_result_1.png